 Clearly the money was the thing and I’m not hating.
 Take what you can get if you are not a top tier player.
 But Sacramento is doomsday.
 They haven’t been to the playoffs since 2006.
 Eleven straight losing seasons.
 Once they traded DeMarcus Cousins, they basically waved the white flag for the next five years.
 So $19 million is nice but what about all that losing?

-His rebounds are down, his assists are down, his turnovers are a career high.
-The last time he averaged 9.6 points (his current average) Kobe Bryant was still polishing his fifth ring while waiting for Dwight Howard to be his teammate.
+His rebounds are down, his assists are way down.
+The last time he averaged 9.3 points (his current average) Kobe Bryant was still polishing his fifth ring while waiting for Dwight Howard to be his teammate.

 Hill’s bread and butter, his defense, the reason anyone wanted George Hill in the first place, is atrocious.
 The worst defensive rating of his career.
 Of the Sac players logging 20+ minutes, George Hill has the worst defensive rating.
 Even old and slow Zach Randolph has been a better defender.

 Kings fans are not happy.
-They were a little bit shaky on paying a 31 year old that much money when he can’t drop 20 on Steph Curry and company.
+For a rebuilding product, they show up, 100% capacity, full house.
+Though, they were a little bit shaky on paying a 31 year old that much money when he can’t drop 20 on Steph Curry and company.
 But Hill has never played on a team without an All-Star.
 His first few years he was with the Spurs and Tim Duncan, then Paul George and last season Gordon Hayward.

 photo via llananba